Instagram star isn't what she seems. But brands are buying in

 Like many social media infuencers, "Lil Miquela" posts photos of herself wearing high-end designer clothing with cleverly crafted captions.

 Miquela also voices support for social causes like Black Lives Matter and has partnered with Prada on a campaign for Milan Fashion Week.
-She's even released a few songs on Spotify.
+She's even released a few songs on Spotify (SPOT).

 Since launching her Instagram account in 2016, the 19-year-old model from Downey, California, has become increasingly recognizable on social media.
 Her dark brown hair is often styled in double buns.
 She has freckles, brown eyes, bangs cut straight across her forehead, and goes to popular events like the music festival Coachella.